ericholscher/ericholscher.com/site/roadmap.rst

 On our call,
 we first define the current state of your documentation.
-Then we identify your goals and the road blocks preventing with the current process.
+Then we identify your goals and the road blocks preventing success with your current process.
 Finally, we agree to a set of tools and tactics that fit your organization.

 Within a week,